Last Updated: Aug 7, 2014

 - Ebrary Academic Complete E-Book Collection

 A collection of over 79,000 ebook titles covering all academic subject areas.
+These titles are also accessible through the library's online catalog.

 - ATLA Historical Monographs Collection: Series I